-Possibly one of the oldest if not the oldest craft in the Building Industry, from the time man came out from sheltering in caves to avoid the elements to building Mud Huts using reed and straw matting to form a covering from the extremes of nature, roofing has evolved to present day manmade products alongside the traditional natural slate and stone and yes reeds are still used today for thatching but to a very much lesser degree; let us look at some products and the various terminology in their application.
+Possibly one of the oldest if not the oldest craft in the Building Industry.
+From the time man came out from sheltering in caves to avoid the elements, to building Mud Huts using reed and straw matting to form a covering from the extremes of nature, roofing has evolved to present day manmade products alongside the traditional natural slate and stone and reeds, which are still used today for thatching but to a very much lesser degree.
+Let us look at some products and the various terminology in their application:

-Up until the end of the Second World War slates were probably the most commonly used roofing product with slate forming part of the industrial base along with coal of the Welsh economy there being numerous small slate quarries in North Wales, the largest and most famous being the Penrhyn Slate Quarry near Bangor, in those days owned by Lord Penryhn and which is which is still quarrying today; subsequently sold to the McAlpine Group who later sold out and is now trading as Welsh // Slate.
-Dependant on the Rock seam the slates can vary in colour from the traditional blue to varying shades of grey and occasionally to green and red.
+Up until the end of the Second World War slates were probably the most commonly used roofing product, Slate formed part of the industrial base, along with coal, of the Welsh economy and there were numerous small slate quarries in North Wales.
+The largest and most famous of these was the Penrhyn Slate Quarry near Bangor, which was then owned by Lord Penryhn, who subsequently sold it to the McAlpine Group.
+It was later sold to Welsh Slate, under which name it now trades and is still quarrying today; Dependant on the Rock seam the slates can vary in colour from the traditional blue to varying shades of grey and occasionally to green and red.

-One of the most famous slate quarries was the Oakley Slate Quarries Co in Blaenau Ffestiniog which having closed some years ago but is still producing slates, is now a museum open to the public and a tourist attraction under the name of Gloddfa Ganal.
+One of the most famous slate quarries was the Oakley Slate Quarries Co in Blaenau Ffestiniog.
+This closed some years ago, but is still producing slates, and now also houses a museum open to the public and a tourist attraction under the name of Gloddfa Ganal.
 Oakley slates are blue-grey in appearance.
-Another quarry, still in production is that of J W. Greaves & Sons Ltd whose Llechwedd Quarries are also located at Blaenau Festiniog in North Wales.
+Another quarry, still in production is that of J W Greaves & Sons Ltd whose Llechwedd Quarries are also located at Blaenau Festiniog in North Wales.
 Portmadoc used to be the seaport outlet for these quarries.
 Many of the smaller quarries have been taken over and incorporated into one leading player in the industry.

 Another famous quarry was situated at LLanberis and it was called Dinorwic Slate Quarries Ltd. This quarry is now the site of one of the biggest pump-storage electricity generating site in Wales